mitchvm/tabnav/README.md

 | macOS            | <kbd>⌘</kbd><kbd>⇧</kbd>+<kbd>[</kbd>    | Fold selection(s)             | Extend selection(s) up       |
 | macOS            | <kbd>⌘</kbd><kbd>⇧</kbd>+<kbd>L</kbd>    | Split selection(s) into lines | Select cells in table row(s) |

 To temporarily disable most of the recommended TabNav keybindings, it is enough to [disable TabNav](#other-commands) on the current view.
-The only key bindings that are not disabled by doing this are the key bindings to enable and disable TabNav on the view.
+The only key (recommended) binding that is not disabled by doing this is the binding to enable TabNav on the view.

 ### Custom Key Bindings

 Of course, it is entirely valid to ignore the recommended key bindings and use your own custom key bindings, or add more key bindings for commands not covered by the recommended bindings.

-All of the available commands are enumerated in the [`Main.sublime-menu`](https://github.com/mitchvm/tabnav/blob/main/Main.sublime-menu) file.
+All of the available commands are and arguments enumerated in the [`CommandListing`](CommandListing.md) file.

-All of navigation commands take a `direction` parameter.
-When moving from one cell to another, or extending/reducing the selection, the `direction` parameter is required and defines the direction of movement.
-For these commands, the possible values are: `left`, `right`, `up`, or `down`.
-When selecting the current cell, or all cells in the current row/column/table, the parameter defines the "direction" of the selected regions, and is optional.
-The "direction" of a selection determines at which end the cursor is placed.
-For these commands, the possible values are `left` or `right`.

 For each navigation key binding, it is recommended to add the `is_tabnav_context` key binding context to limit the scopes within which the key binding will take effect, as described above.